naubiomech/PythonApplication/README.md

 ## Operation of API
 This program runs in the command line with the system's keyboard as the input.
 Ensure Bluetooth is turned on before running the program.

+To start the program run the command `python3 openPythonApi` which is where main() is found

 *Start Scan*, a menu option on program startup, will begin a scan of all bluetooth devices that match the exoskeleton's UUID.

 There is a setup process for the device to calibrate and then the user will have the option to *Start Trial*